 You can receive the credit for the nominal duration of your course.
 For most courses, this is 4 years.
 If you are following a part-time course at an HBO or a university, you will be allotted 1 additional year.

 How much can you borrow?

 The lifelong learning credit is paid at the end of each month.
-Each month you will receive 1/12th of the amount of tuition fees or programme fees you are due that year.

 If you study at the Open Universiteit, the number of monthly payments is determined by dividing the amount of study credits (ECTS) per course (onderwijseenheid) by 5.
 For example, if you do a 15 ECTS course, you will receive the lifelong learning credit in 3 monthly payments.